Casa Grande bombing

 On November 29, 2012, a bomb placed at the back door of the Casa Grande, Arizona, U.S. Social Security Administration office shook the city's downtown but failed to breach the building.
 An Iraqi-born convicted felon, Abdullatif Ali Aldosary, 47, was charged.
 Evidence collected at his home shows he researched "terrorist bombs" and amassed appropriate materials.

 Aldosary, allowed entry as a refugee, was denied a green card based on his "terrorism-related activities" as an insurgent fighting Saddam Hussein in 1991.
+No motive was suggested by authorities.
+Eventual charges included 14 counts of attempted murder in connection with the 14 people inside the office at the time the bomb exploded.

-No motive has been suggested by authorities.
-Aldosary was also charged with an unrelated murder that occurred two days before the bombing.
+Aldosary was also charged with an unrelated first-degree murder in connection with a 2012 shooting in Maricopa.